Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/steam-mephit.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 217, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Steam Mephit](2-Mechanics/CLI/bestiary/elemental/steam-mephit.md)
 *Source: Monster Manual p.
 217, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation.
 Available in the SRD.*